NavCoT: Boosting LLM-Based Vision-and-Language Navigation via Learning Disentangled Reasoning: Experiments

 \subsubsection{Comparison with Existing Approaches}

 Table~\ref{tab:com to sota} presents the comparison between NavCoT and methods with different backbones on R2R~\cite{anderson2018vision}.
-From Table~\ref{tab:com to sota}, we can see that NavCoT with LLaMA 2 significantly outperforms a recent GPT4-based approach NavGPT~\cite{zhou2023navgpt} (e.g., 4.17\% performance improvement on SPL), demonstrating that our method can effectively boost the performance of smaller LLMs (i.e., LLaMA 2) with a low training cost to outperform high-cost LLMs.
-We can also find that NavCoT with LLaMA-Adapter as backbone still shows a large performance gap with NavGPT, revealing the significant challenge of adapting LLMs with relatively small model capacity to the VLN task.
-Moreover, we can find that by adding a small amount of augmentation data (similar scale to that of R2R training data), the performance can be further enhanced largely, demonstrating the potential of improving our NavCoT via simple data augmentation.
+From Table~\ref{tab:com to sota}, we can see that NavCoT with LLaMA-Adapter as backbone shows a large performance gap with NavGPT~\cite{zhou2023navgpt}, revealing the significant challenge of adapting LLMs with relatively small model capacity to the VLN task.
+This shows LLM's original capability is a key factor influencing the navigation performance.
+However, by plugging into another small language model, i.e., LLaMA2 7B~\cite{touvron2023llama2}, NavCoT outperforms NavGPT which employs GPT-4 as backbone in almost all metrics (4.17\%, 2.4\%, and 1.98\% improvement in SPL, SR, and OSR, respectively).
+By adding a small amount of augmentation data (similar scale to that of R2R training data), NavCoT further surpasses NavGPT significantly in all metrics (7.64\%, 6.23\%, and 6.11\% improvement in SPL, SR, and OSR, respectively).
+These results show the effectiveness of our NavCoT in adapting open-source affordable LLMs to the VLN task.

-\textbf{Discussion.} From the comparison results we can find that LLM-based agents like NavGPT~\cite{zhou2023navgpt} (using GPT-4) encounter a significant performance drop in VLN, demonstrating that original ability of LLM is far from solving such complex tasks.
-Our NavCoT proposes a promising and low-cost way to adapt smaller LLMs to VLN, which largely outperforms NavGPT.
-Note that although the language only backbone still shows a significant discrepancy with cross-modal backbone on different datasets, it provides much better interpretability through performing explicit reasoning than the latter, which is crucial in developing realistic robotic applications.
+\textbf{Discussion.} Note that recent works using LLMs for improving the VLN task, e.g., NavGPT~\cite{zhou2023navgpt}, DiscussNav~\cite{long2023discuss}, and MapGPT~\cite{chen2024mapgpt}, generally show a performance drop compared with previous state-of-the-art VLN methods like scaleVLN~\cite{wang2023scaling}.
+This demonstrates that the original ability of LLM is far from solving complex navigation tasks.
+Nevertheless, LLM-based agents still have unique advantages for assisting the VLN task.
+Firstly, these GPT4-based approaches reveal the potential of zero-shot VLN which is more practical in real-world applications.
+Moreover, LLM-based agents can produce navigational reasoning output, which significantly improves decision interpretability and facilitates interaction with humans.
+These can not be achieved by previous navigation models.

+Besides enhancing the interpretability and interactivity, our NavCoT introduces trainable reasoning, which adapts a relatively small LLM to the VLN task and shows superiority over GPT4-based methods in improving the accuracy of both navigational reasoning and action decisions.
+Our proposed method provides a scalable solution to mitigate the domain gap between the LLM's training corpus and the VLN task.
 In the future, it is promising to introduce our NavCoT into large vision-language models (VLMs) to further boost the navigation performance while enhancing interpretability.